 - You have children who receive more than half of their support from you.

-- Your parents are deceased or you were in foster care.
+- Your parents are deceased or you were in foster care during any time since you turned 13.

 - You are serving on active duty in the U.S. military.